-Chris Ogbechie is Professor of Strategic Management at Lagos Business School, Pan-Atlantic University.
-He is also a visiting professor at Strathmore Business School, Nairobi Kenya.
+Chris Ogbechie is a Professor of Strategic Management and the Deputy Dean at Lagos Business School, Pan-Atlantic University.
+He is also a visiting professor at Strathmore Business School, Nairobi, Kenya.

 He has vast experience in marketing, strategy and corporate governance derived from his work as Head of Marketing/Sales at Nestle Nigeria and his consulting work with Nigerian, Ghanaian and Kenyan firms over the years.
 While in Nestle, he held international positions in Malaysia, Singapore and Switzerland.